The Gorgeous Africa-Inspired Furniture Designs Of Jomo Tariku - Africa.com

-The work of Kenya-born, Virginia-based Ethiopian Jomo Tariku will renew your love of wooden furniture.
+The work of Kenyan-born, Virginia-based Ethiopian Jomo Tariku will renew your love of wooden furniture.

 In “60 Seconds With,” ELLE Decor editor Charles Curkin chats with creatives and industry leaders, getting the scoop on their life and work in one minute or less.
 In this installment, he chats with Jomo Tariku, the Kenya-born, Virginia-based Ethiopian furniture designer and founder of Jomo Furniture who was featured as part of a story on the Black Artists + Designers Guild in the April 2019 issue of ELLE Decor.
 His beautiful wood pieces are handmade and inspired by the artisans of Sub-Saharan Africa.
 Tariku’s one minute starts…now.